GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/oxtrust-ui.md

 ![Manage LDAP Authentication](../img/admin-guide/oxtrust/admin_manage_ldap312.PNG)

-* _Name:_ This field contains the name of the authentication server
+* _Name:_ This field contains the name of the authentication server.
+Keep it 'auth_ldap_server', as is.

 * _Bind DN:_ The _Username_ for the authentication server (local
   LDAP/remote LDAP/remote Active Directory) goes here